carlosmiceli/bnbestweb/README.md

 # Best Alquileres - Temporary rental website

-Responsive website created with Node.js, React and Firestore.
+Responsive website created with Node.js, React and Firebase.
 ## Table of Contents

-* Introduction and description -DONE
+* Description
-* Status -DONE
+* Status and TBDs
-* Setup -DONE
+* Setup
-* Technologies -DONE
+* Technologies
+* Authors
+* Contact
 * Illustrations
-* Launch
-* Examples of use
-* Authors -DONE

-## Introduction and description
+## Description

 This is the first official website for [Best Alquileres](https://bestalquileres.com.ar/), a temporary rental company based in Argentina.
 The client wanted to have a website where 1) people could see temporary rental options, 2) where apartment owners could send their information, and 3) where the client could upload specific apartments and travel experiences.